 is obtainable from the local CALM office, or the Exmouth

-The area has recently been upgraded and each camping area has designated camping bays cordoned off by bollards.
+The area has designated camping bays cordoned off by bollards.
 Most sites are on limestone, not sand and provide ideal camping for motorhomes, campervans and camper trailers.
-The sites are a little disappointing to tent and swag campers who might prefer to camp south of the National Park boundary on sandy sites on private property such as at Winderabandi Point, Sandy Bay, and Lefroy Bay.
+The sites are a little disappointing for tent and swag campers who might prefer to camp south of the National Park boundary on sandy sites on private property such as at Winderabandi Point, Sandy Bay, and Lefroy Bay.

 Yardie CreekYardie Creek